malcolmbarrett/causalpie/README.md

 The sufficient-component cause model (SCC), [proposed by Kenneth Rothman in 1976](https://pdfs.semanticscholar.org/4da7/76ed2ee2119e70ae46798056baf0f9d69316.pdf), is a framework for understanding how events occur.
-Rothman, an epidemioligist, conceived of SCC to understand the causes of diseases.
+Rothman, an epidemiologist, conceived of SCC to understand the causes of diseases.

 Let’s consider an example about disease D. There may be many paths to a person developing D. We know that A, B, and E all cause D, but we don’t